 Acknowledgments.
-This research is supported in part by the CAREER Award no. 0747779 from the National Science Foundation.
-We thank Dr. Indranil Nandi from PAR Pharmaceutical Companies, Inc. and Lee Resnick from Deloitte Consulting LLP for informative discussions on drug development processes and clinical trial practices.
-We also thank seminar participants for their feedback in the conference of "Clinical Trial Supply & Management Summit" held in Philadelphia, June 23-25, 2008.
+This research is supported by the grant CMMI-0747779 from the National Science Foundation.
+We thank Dr. Indranil Nandi from Sandoz Inc., A Novartis Company, and Lee Resnick from Deloitte Consulting LLP for informative discussions on drug development processes and clinical trial practices.
+We also thank seminar participants for their feedback at the "Clinical Trials Supply Management for Pharmaceuticals" conference held in Philadelphia, June 23-25, 2008.